-Due dates for the critical thinking assignments are posted on the course schedule.
+Due date for the critical thinking assignment will be set by your clinical instructor.
+This is a clinical assignment and failure to submit an acceptable paper by the end of clinical will result in a clinical failure which is a course failure.
 Follow the submission guidelines (hard copy or electronic) provided by your clinical instructor.